momiah/fitness-tracker/README.md

 # Fitness Tracker

-# UI enhancement + Features Added
+# A simple fitness tracker that tracks the users activity rate for the day.
+Takes in the following parameters to provide a daily summary:

+- Steps taken
+- Calories Consumed
+- Calories to burn target
+- Activity logger

 ▶ Recipe Generator *NEW FEATURE*

 Component that takes in user Input for Macro Nutrient target (Protien, Carbs, Fats, Exlcude) and generates the exact ingredients needed for a desired recipe
--  Displays API response using Axios to send user data to OpenAI API
+-  Displays API response using Axios by sending user data to OpenAI API
 -  Saves Recipe to Firestore Database